fluthjs/fluth-doc/docs/en/guide/base.md

 promise$.complete() // End the stream
 ```

-After a stream node is completed, each subscription node will trigger [afterComplete](/en/api/observable#aftercomplete) after the last data push, then automatically unsubscribe all its subscribers, and trigger [afterUnsubscribe](/en/api/observable#afterunsubscribe) for all child nodes.
+After a stream node is completed, each subscription node will trigger [afterComplete](/en/api/observable#aftercomplete) after executing the last data push, then automatically unsubscribe all its subscribers and trigger [afterUnsubscribe](/en/api/observable#afterunsubscribe) for all child nodes.